EEN421/EEN421.github.io/_posts/Halloween 2024.md

 Enter the [Adafruit Monster M4SK](https://www.adafruit.com/product/4343).
 This thing is awesome.
 It's got a small form factor processor in the back that's powerfull enough to run the eyes on both screens effortlessly without the bulk and weight of a Raspberry Pi.

 Here's a great [guide for breaking the eyes apart and connecting them back together with a JST cable on Adafruit.com](https://learn.adafruit.com/wide-set-monster-m4sk-creature-eyes/separate-the-monster-m4sk).
-The only issue I had was that, even with the 100mm cable, the eyes were far apart enough to fit our mask.
+The only issue I had was that, even with the 100mm JST cable, the eyes were far apart enough to fit our mask.
 Time to bust out the soldering iron.
 I had 2 of these 100mm JST cables handy, so I snipped the ends off of both and soldered them together to make a (almost) 200mm cable, more than enough. <br/>

 ![](/assets/img/Halloween24/Solder2.jpg) ![](/assets/img/Halloween24/Solder1.jpg) <br/>